ankane/practical-search/README.md

 ### Top Queries

-Quick: top n ordered by lowest conversion rate asc
+- Quick: top n queries ordered by conversion rate asc
-Better: use Wilson score for lowest max conversion rate, as it balances volume and conversion rate
+- Better: use Wilson score for lowest max conversion rate, as it balances volume and conversion rate

 Get all combinations of searches and conversions and bulk update queries